UNC School of Medicine

 The University of North Carolina School of Medicine (UNC School of Medicine, UNC SOM) is the medical school of the University of North Carolina at Chapel Hill.
-Founded in 1879, it is one of the top-ranked medical schools in the country, and received a Tier 1 ranking from U.S. News & World Report for both research (10th) and primary care (15th), and was ranked 23rd overall by Admit.org.
-The school is closely affiliated with UNC Health and UNC Medical Center, and serves as a major center for medical education, clinical care, and biomedical research in North Carolina.
+Founded in 1879, it is closely affiliated with UNC Health and UNC Medical Center, and serves as a major center for medical education, clinical care, and biomedical research in North Carolina.

-The school offers a range of graduate and professional programs, including the Doctor of Medicine (MD), combined MD/PhD, and combined MD/MPH degree programs.
-It also offers additional academic health science programs, including physical therapy, physician assistant, and clinical laboratory science.
+The school offers a range of graduate and professional medical programs, including Doctor of Medicine (MD), combined MD/PhD, and combined MD/MPH degree programs, and academic health science programs including physical therapy, physician assistant, and clinical laboratory science.

 Research

 The UNC School of Medicine operates eleven centers and institutes for research which conduct basic, translational, and clinical work, including the Cell and Molecular Physiology and Genetics Department, the Marsico Lung Institute, and the Lineberger Cancer Research Center.

-Much of the School’s research is also conducted in collaboration with other UNC schools and programs, including the UNC Eshelman School of Pharmacy and the UNC Gillings School of Global Public Health.
-Many collaborations also exist between UNC and nearby universities, including Duke University and North Carolina State University.
+Much of the School's research is conducted in collaboration with other UNC schools and programs, including the UNC Eshelman School of Pharmacy and the UNC Gillings School of Global Public Health.
+There are also many collaborations between UNC and nearby universities, including Duke University and North Carolina State University.
 The latter partnership led to the creation of the Lampe Joint Department for Biomedical Engineering, a shared department focused on biomedical engineering and innovation founded in 2003.

-In 2024, the school received $649 million in research funding, with approximately 74% of that amount coming from the National Institutes of Health.
+In 2024, the school received US$649 million in research funding, approximately 74% of which came from the National Institutes of Health.

-Two researchers at UNC have received the Nobel prize, including Oliver Smithies (2007 Nobel Prize in Medicine or Physiology) for his work on gene targeting and knockout mice, and Aziz Sancar (2015 Nobel Prize in Chemistry) for his work mapping the cellular mechanisms responsible for DNA repair.
+Two researchers at UNC have been awarded Nobel Prizes: Oliver Smithies (2007 Nobel Prize in Medicine or Physiology) for his work on gene targeting and knockout mice, and Aziz Sancar (2015 Nobel Prize in Chemistry) for his work mapping the cellular mechanisms responsible for DNA repair.

 MD Curriculum

 In August 2023, the UNC School of Medicine launched the second version of its Translational Education at Carolina (TEC) curriculum, known as TEC 2.0.
-The original TEC curriculum was first implemented in 2014.
-The TEC curriculum is designed to integrate basic science courses with longitudinal patient care, allowing students to gain clinical experience earlier than in traditional curricula.
+The original TEC curriculum, first implemented in 2014, is designed to integrate basic science courses with longitudinal patient care, allowing students to gain clinical experience earlier than in traditional curricula.
 It consists of three key phases through which medical students progress.